ShaneCurcuru/mutualaidarlington.org/index.md

 # Neighbors Helping Neighbors in Arlington, MA

-Mutual Aid Arlington is here to connect neighbors with the many awesome volunteer groups here in Arlington, MA.
-[Volunteers needed](/tech#volunteer-to-help) to help coordinate, communicate, and code this website!
+**Mutual Aid Arlington** is here to connect neighbors with the many awesome volunteer groups here in Arlington, MA while [many of us are sheltering at home](https://www.arlingtonma.gov/departments/health-human-services/health-department/coronavirus-information) much of the time.
+[Volunteers are needed](/tech#volunteer-to-help) to help coordinate, communicate, and code this website!

+**TOWN ALERT 20-March** [Arlington now recommends residents stay home](https://www.arlingtonma.gov/departments/health-human-services/health-department/coronavirus-information) if possible:

+> Public health officials urge that regardless of your age, you follow their request to stay at home and away from non-family contacts at this time.
+Due to the lack of testing they do not believe they are able to adequately contain coronavirus through quarantining of cases at this time.
+It is critical that we work together as the caring community that we are and follow this crucial step to prevent widespread illness in Arlington.

 | [**Get Help**](/gethelp) | [**Volunteer**](/volunteer) | **Resources** |
 | --- | --- | --- |